RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folder.md

 Trigger the Function
 -----
-The `ProcessDir` function needs to be called from `Main` in the `Program` class as shown below.
+The `ProcessDirectory` function needs to be called from `Main` in the `Program` class as shown below.
 The user provides two parameters:

 * The main translation memory path
 * the `/y` parameter to indicate that sub-folders (if any) should be processed